-Spending one day in Dubai is your golden ticket to a world of pimped up Lamborghinis, glittering jewels aplenty and the most incredible stopover.
+Spending one day in Dubai is your golden ticket to a world of pimped-up Lamborghinis, glittering jewels aplenty and the most incredible stopover.

-And here’s how to make the most of your Dubai stopover when you’ve only got 24 hours to spare…
+Following our trip to Dubai as part of our epic multi-destination honeymoon, we’re here to show you how to make the most of your Dubai stopover when you’ve only got 24 hours to spare…

 One Day In Dubai Itinerary For Your Dubai Stopover